nju-websoft/SCR/README.md

 # SCR

 Hi!
-This is the repository for the EMNLP 2023 oral paper: Continual Event Extraction with Semantic Confusion Rectification.
+This is the repository for the EMNLP 2023 oral paper: [Continual Event Extraction with Semantic Confusion Rectification](https://aclanthology.org/2023.emnlp-main.732.pdf).

 ## Requirements

-Please make sure you have installed the packages in ./environment.yml
+Please make sure you have installed the packages in [./environment.yml](https://github.com/nju-websoft/SCR/blob/main/environment.yml).

 ## Data Preprocessing